Baarn99/baranpatlar-privacy/privacy-policy.md

     more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-  * Application refers to Boss Death Counter, the software program provided by the Company.
+  * Application refers to Boss Death Counter and MediaExt, the software programs provided by the Company.

-  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Boss Death Counter.
+  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Boss Death Counter and MediaExt.

   * Country refers to: Turkey